Correcter/target-proxy/README.md

          }
      ```

-#### Proxy позволяет получать access токен для регистратуры запросом следующего вида:
+#### Proxy allows you to get an access token for the registry with a request of the following type:

  **https://target-proxy.icontext.ru/RClientsNet?client_name=...&token=...**